billgraham5/cml-junos/README.md

 ### Automation

 todo:  detail the use of the Junos config.qcow2 image for the default configuration and other CML specific automation functions that would help bring up this router for automated test scenarios.
+Need to test CML capturing the JunOS router configuration and storing it as metadata within CML for certain automated tasks.